 In-house development requires people with the necessary expertise and an appropriate IT infrastructure, which in turn needs to be administered and operated - for many years to come, because you need to take care of security updates, further development and customization in the long term.

-The biggest risk when deciding to buy is a takeover of the vendor by another group, or its going out of business.
+The biggest risk when deciding to buy is a takeover of the vendor by another group, or the vendor going out of business.
 If you want to rely on in-house development, the biggest risk is that you will use a solution that is not efficient in management and not sufficiently scalable.
 Hundreds of microservices or PHP modules quickly come together - with a corresponding dependency dilemma.

 They allow you to create exactly the user journey you need as a business without having to build everything yourself.
 These functional blocks are more coherent than microservices and include, for example, everything related to commerce, reviews, search, content, and services.

 These packages can be obtained from various vendors as SaaS and the entire cluster can be replaced when increased digital maturity raises new needs - without having to turn it into a replatforming project.
-Suitable front ends such as a progressive web app, but also voice assistants such as Alexa and Siri or IoT components, HoloLens and other technologies can be added to this flexible framework via standard APIs.
+Suitable front ends such as a progressive web app, but also voice assistants such as Alexa and Siri or IoT components, HoloLens and other front-ends can be added to this flexible framework via standard APIs.

-The 3 advantages of Composable Commerce:
+The 3 benefits of Composable Commerce:

-- The required functionalities can be put together as needed and are operational immediately
+- The required functionalities can be put together as needed and are operational immediately.

 - Through a headless architecture, different frontends or additional touchpoints can be flexibly added to the system.

-Flexibility in the frontend
+Composable Commerce: Flexibility in the frontend

 Having flexibility in the frontend is one of the key success factors in international B2B e-commerce, because it sets you apart from the competition.
 In B2B, it is not enough to just customize the logo.
 Products are more complex and there are multi-layered purchasing processes that need to be taken into account.